morphometry/papaya2/README.md

 # Installation

-papaya2 needs no installation, it is an header only library.
+papaya2 needs no installation, it is an header-only library.

 # Demos